knowler/knowler.dev/content/pages/uses.md

 ---
 # Uses

-I am a workflow junkie, so I’m always refining what I use.
+I am a workflow *junkie*, so I’m always refining what I use.
 This is a list of the hardware and software that I use on a daily basis with varying degrees of details about those choices.

 ## Devices and Operating Systems